micatske/aianalysis/README.md

 ## Sobolev Embedding

-We refer to the [https://en.wikipedia.org/wiki/Sobolev_inequality] for the Sobolev Embedding theory.
+We build the [Sobolev inequality] (https://en.wikipedia.org/wiki/Sobolev_inequality) for the .
 Here we just need to input our function and it will output all possible embedding spaces